-Maasstad Hospital and Medisch Spectrum Twente then investigated the indications for inducing labour in these cases, with clear differences emerging between the two hospitals (See figure 21).
+Maasstad Hospital and Medisch Spectrum Twente then investigated the indications for inducing labour, with clear differences emerging between the two hospitals (See figure 21).

-At both hospitals, a late-term pregnancy or serotiny (a gestational age of more than 41 or 42 weeks, respectively) is the main indication for inducing labour.
+At both hospitals, a late-term or postterm pregnancy (a gestational age of more than 41 or 42 weeks, respectively) is the main indication for inducing labour.
 At Maasstad Hospital this was true for 25% of women, while it was true for almost 50% in Medisch Spectrum Twente.
-Other indications with significant differences between the two hospitals were: persistent decreased liveliness (decreased foetal movement), excessive stress, gestational diabetes, PE (pre-eclampsia, or protein loss through the urine which can lead to convulsions, among other things) and PIH (pregnancy-induced hypertension).
+Other indications with significant differences between the two hospitals were: persistent decreased foetal movement, excessive stress, gestational diabetes, and hypertensive disorders of pregnancy.
 "We see that we induce labour more often than our colleagues in Medisch Spectrum Twente.
 This is an issue we have to address, as inducing labour appears to increase the risk of an unplanned caesarean section.
 First, we will start exploring ways to induce labour less often.
 Perhaps we need to be more patient sometimes."